 Teachers are encouraged to schedule library time for students to use the facility when they are completing assigned reading and research projects.
-Library hours are 8:00 a.m.-9:00 p.m.
-Monday-

-Thursday and 8:00 a.m.-4:00 p.m. on Friday.
+Library hours are 8:00 a.m. - 9:00 p.m.
+Monday - Thursday and 8:00 a.m. - 4:00 p.m. during the summer and on Friday.